-Sections 10.854(1)(e)2. and 10.855(11), Rules of the Auditor General, require us to apply appropriate procedures and communicate whether or not the Gulf Coast Academy of Science and Technology, Inc. has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and to identify the specific condition(s) met.
-In connection with our audit, we determined that the Gulf Coast Academy of Science and Technology, Inc. did not meet any of the conditions described in Section 218.503(1), Florida Statutes.
+Sections 10.854(1)(e)2. and 10.855(11), Rules of the Auditor General, require us to apply appropriate procedures and communicate whether or not the Gulf Coast Elementary School, Inc. has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and to identify the specific condition(s) met.
+In connection with our audit, we determined that the Gulf Coast Elementary School, Inc. did not meet any of the conditions described in Section 218.503(1), Florida Statutes.

-Pursuant to Sections 10.854(1)(e)6.a. and 10.855(12), Rules of the Auditor General, we applied financial condition assessment procedures for the Gulf Coast Academy of Science and Technology, Inc. It is management's responsibility to monitor the Gulf Coast Academy of Science and Technology, Inc.'s financial condition, and our financial condition assessment was based in part on representations made by management and review of financial information provided by same.
+Pursuant to Sections 10.854(1)(e)6.a. and 10.855(12), Rules of the Auditor General, we applied financial condition assessment procedures for the Gulf Coast Elementary School, Inc..
+It is management's responsibility to monitor the Gulf Coast Elementary School, Inc.'s financial condition, and our financial condition assessment was based in part on representations made by management and review of financial information provided by same.

 Section 10.854(1)(e)3., Rules of the Auditor General, requires that we communicate any recommendations to improve financial management.
 In connection with our audit, we did not have any such recommendations.